-If you are not sure whether you should apply for an EIN, check with the IRS.
+If you are not sure whether you should apply for the EIN, check with the IRS.

-Applying for a business license is also one of the reasons why you might need an employer identification number.
+Applying for a business license is also one of the reasons why you might need to get an EIN.

 You can find out more about business licenses in your area by contacting your local chamber of commerce or visiting their website.